adorsys/psd2-accelerator/ui/README.md

-# UI
+# Component _ui_

-This component represents the user interface for generating a QWAC certificate.
+This component serves the UI for the developer portal including documentation and certificate generation.
+The compiled result gets embedded in the _service_ JAR.

-For a general technical description of the provided features see [README.md](../README.md)
+For a general description of the PSD2 Accelerator see [README.md](../README.md)

 ## Development Server

 Run `npm run start` for a dev server.
 Navigate to (<http://localhost:4200/>).
 The app will automatically reload if you change any of the source files.
-It is not possible to run the UI with `ng serve`, because the backend has not configured CORS for the UI.

 ## Code Scaffolding